collingeorge/MCAT/biochemistry/README.md

 - mitochondrial failure
 - protein structure

-This is biochemistry the way clinicians learn it — and the way the MCAT rewards it.
+This is **clinical biochemistry**, not memorization — and exactly how the MCAT rewards pattern recognition.

----